whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 * [GitHub URL](git@github.com:ColinOsborn/hyde.git)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/hyde/index.markdown)

-Colin Osborn and I built a basic blog creation engine that took some parameters and created a blog file structure.
+Colin Osborn and I built a basic blog creation engine that takes parameters and creates a blog file structure.
 The biggest challenge of this project was learning how to work with the file structure.
 I found the Dir class through my reading, but Jared pointed me to a module called FileUtils that had some even more effective methods.